With cosmetic eyelid surgery, you can reduce signs of aging and fatigue around the eyes for a more youthful, refreshed appearance.

 Laxity of the lower eyelids can lead to many problems, including redness, irritation, tearing, and eyelid malposition.
 Ectropion refers to an outward rotation of the eyelid, often leading to chronic redness, discharge, tearing, and irritation of the eyelids and eyes.
 Several options exist to re-establish normal eyelid anatomy, and thereby correct the irritating symptoms associated with eyelid malposition.

 Eyelid laxity can also result in an inward rotation of the eyelid, placing the eyelashes in contact with the eye, causing the lashes to rub the surface of the eye, which leads to irritation, and potential damage to the eye.
-Several relatively simple surgical procedures are available to repair the eyelid position, and prevent damage to the surface of the eye.
+Several relatively simple surgical procedures are available to repair the lower eyelid position, and prevent damage to the surface of the eye.

 Lower Eyelid Blepharoplasty: